Questions & Answers

 Yes, as your time and abilities permit.
 You may find great interest and satisfaction serving God and people in our present ministry activities, or you may want to start a new kind of activity to help people.
-Talk with our elders and ministers about where you can fit in to the plan.
+Talk with our current leadership about where you can fit in to the plan.

-14. “What is your church’s plan?
-What is it that you’re trying to
+- “What is your church’s plan?
+What is it that you’re trying to accomplish?”

 - We live to share Christ with a dying world.